A wreath is a classic holiday piece that can be used in a variety of ways.

 Step 1: Cut and place greenery in water.

 Tip: When cutting from your garden, always have several gallon buckets filled halfway with water.
 Soak your clippings for 5-8 hours.
 This allows your greenery to drink plenty of water so your wreath will remain fresh for the entire holiday season.

 Step 2: Spray paint your Yewtopia® Plum Yew and allow plenty of time for it to dry.

-Step 4: Add your magnolia to complement the cryptomeria.
+Step 4: Add your Magnolia leaf clusters to complement the cryptomeria.

 Step 6: Now it’s time to highlight your wreath using Mojo® Pittosporum.